Khushi2325/Resume-AI-Spark/README.md

 - Gemini-powered chat assistant for resume feedback and rewrite suggestions.
 - Local account/session storage for quick switching between saved workspace state.
 - Export-friendly setup for a clean resume and portfolio-style presentation.

-## Why the Gemini API may not work

-From the code, Gemini is not called directly from the browser.
-The frontend sends chat requests to the local server at `/api/chat`, and the server then forwards the request to Gemini using `GEMINI_API_KEY`.

-That means the API will fail if any of these are true:

-- The Express server is not running.
-- The app is opened as a static site instead of through the server.
-- `GEMINI_API_KEY` is missing, empty, or still set to a placeholder value.
-- The key is valid-looking but has been restricted, revoked, or does not have Gemini access enabled.

-If the server is running and the key is valid, the request should reach Gemini through the backend proxy.

 ## Getting started